Vico C: Career

-In 1988, Spanish rap in Puerto Rico was not at a popular high, and Vico-C was the first one to rap in Spanish in Puerto Rico, considered the Godfather of Spanish Hip Hop and the pioneer of this genre, there were others who followed in his footsteps, rapping in the ghettos.
+In 1988, Puerto Rican rap in Puerto Rico was not at a popular high, and Vico C was the first one to rap in Spanish in Puerto Rico, considered the Godfather of Puerto Rican hip-hop and the pioneer of this genre, there were others who followed in his footsteps, rapping in the ghettos.
 Brewley MC, Piro JM, Jimmy MC, Bimbo, (Lisa M, Jelly Dee Franceska, came afterward) Ruben DJ was the first rapper to sound on the radio by releasing "La Escuela" after Vico C fame was already known on the whole island for his underground lyrics.
 Brewley MC also recorded "El Sida Rap with Green Records".
 Vico C entered the charts with his song "La Recta Final" which he personally designed the album cover for, with his artistic talents.
 Vico C was signed to Prime Records and started touring to venues in New York, Chicago, Miami, Mexico, Venezuela, El Salvador, Panama, the Dominican Republic.

-Vico C, in 1992 released his singles "Saborealo" and "María" which became gold and platinum albums, respectively.
-In 1994, he established his own record company VC Records, promoting such singers as Lissy Estrella, Francheska, and Lisa M who were originally his back up dancers.
+Vico C, in 1992 released his singles "Saborealo" and "María" which became hits.
+In 1994, he established his own record company VC Records, released albums for Taino and Lissy Estrella.
+Also helping promote such Spanish rap singers as Francheska, and Lisa M who were originally his back up dancers.
 In 1990, Vico C was involved in a near-fatal motorcycle accident.
 His injuries led to his abuse of heroin, cocaine, and alcohol.

 Soon after, he became an evangelical Christian and went into a voluntary semi-retirement.
 In 1998, he resurfaced, with the "rambunctious", Christian rap CD Aquel Que Había Muerto.
 The new CD went gold and in 1999, he returned to the touring scene with his concert Antes y después.
 Soon after, he released a sequel to Aquel Que Había Muerto.
 With that, he earned the Latino Rap of the year award by Billboard.